qnn/qnn.com.cn-v2/README.md

 You can generate posts in knowledge, news, product and video sections by executing corresponding getter script, for example, ``ruby get_products.rb`` will generate all product posts in /products directory.

+It takes about 20 seconds to build whole website.
+If you want to test and modify pages other than product details page, you can empty ``_layouts/product_article.html`` first, so you can see the changes quickly.
+If you want to test and modify those pages, you can just keep small amounts of products.
+Less posts or empty detail template page will build pages more quickly.

 Requirements
 ------------